Get Started

 Get Started Today

-Whether you're forming a new Texas business or looking to switch from your current registered agent, Texas Registered Agent offers privacy protection at a fair price.
+Whether you're forming a new Texas business or looking to switch from your current registered agent, we offer privacy protection at a fair price.
 Sign up today for $99 per year and keep your personal address out of public records while maintaining compliance with Texas requirements.